 While working with other people’s copyrighted works, remember that their works are under copyright protection from the moment of creation.

 Additionally, U.S. Copyright Law applies to works found on the Internet.
 Many of the works you find online are protected by copyright, even if there is no copyright notice.
-Your availability to access copyrighted materials on the Internet, including public social media accounts, does not necessarily mean that you have the right to use, reuse and distribute the works in any manner you wish.
+Your ability to access copyrighted materials on the Internet, including public social media accounts, does not necessarily mean that you have the right to use, reuse and distribute the works in any manner you wish.
 It is important to respect copyright, whether the works are in a physical or digital format.

 Risks of Infringing Copyright